zl90/express-pc-part-picker/README.md

 Users can create, read, update and delete PC parts, manufacturers and categories.
 Additionally, users can upload images for each PC part.

 ### [Live Demo](https://tragically-leaf-51585.herokuapp.com/list)
+(Hosted on Heroku - give it a few seconds for the server to wake up!)

 ### Desktop
 ![Desktop View 1](https://tragically-leaf-51585.herokuapp.com/images/desktop-view1.png)